U.S. Justice Dept. names war crimes expert as special counsel for Trump probes | Politics

 U.S. Justice Dept. names war crimes expert as special counsel for Trump probes

-U.S. Attorney General Merrick Garland on Friday named Jack Smith, a war crimes prosecutor, to serve as special counsel to oversee Justice Department investigations tied to Donald Trump involving the former president's handling of sensitive documents and efforts to overturn the 2020 presidential election.
+U.S. Attorney General Merrick Garland on Friday named Jack Smith, a war crimes prosecutor, to serve as special counsel to oversee Justice Department investigations related to Donald Trump including the former president's handling of sensitive documents and efforts to overturn the 2020 election.

 Special counsels are sometimes appointed to investigate politically sensitive cases and they do their jobs with a degree of independence from the Justice Department leadership.
 "The pace of the investigations will not pause or flag under my watch," Smith said in a statement.
 "I will exercise independent judgment and will move the investigations forward expeditiously and thoroughly to whatever outcome the facts and the law dictate."

 Smith will oversee the investigation into Trump's handling of government documents after leaving the White House last year and the probe into attempts to interfere with the peaceful transfer of power following the 2020 election, Garland said.
-"Appointing a special counsel at this time is the right thing to do," Garland said at a news conference.
+"Appointing a special counsel at this time is the right thing to do," Garland, who was appointed by Biden, told a news conference.

 Trump, in a statement to Fox News, said he "won't partake" in the special counsel's investigations.
-"For six years I have been going through this, and I am not going to go through it anymore," Trump said.
+"The Democrat Department of 'Justice' had nothing, except Trump haters, so they just appointed a Special Prosecutor to go after me further.
+Disgraceful!"
+Trump later wrote on social media.

+Trump posted that he will make a statement later on Friday from his Mar-a-Lago estate in Florida.
+Biden did not respond to shouted questions from reporters about the special counsel during his only public appearance of the day.
+The White House was not involved in the decision to appoint Smith, an official said, speaking on condition of anonymity.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)